Picture

 Students should pack a lunch.

-All students will receive the reference photo, line drawing, Clairefontaine Pastelmat paper, and a printed workbook guide on the
+All students will receive the reference photo, line drawing, Clairefontaine Pastelmat paper, and a printed workbook guide on the day of the workshop.

 Students are required to bring the following materials:

-Colored Pencils Required
+✏️Colored Pencils Required

 Faber-Castell, Polychromos: